Boeing Company (The) (NYSE:BA), Netflix, Inc. (NASDAQ:NFLX) - How To Use Pivot Points In Your Trading

 Technical analysis has many different dimensions, and even pivot points can be plotted using other indicators, like Fibonacci pivots.
 Technical analysis relies on pattern repetition, and each form of analysis and every indicator will put greater or lesser emphasis on a piece of historical information.
 Traders interested in expanding their technical knowledge, especially as 2018 continues to surprise, should tool around with as many technical metrics as they can.

-Finscreener is a content partner of Benzinga
+Finscreener is a content partner of Benzinga.

-Posted-In: FinscreenerTechnicals Markets Trading Ideas General
+Posted-In: FinscreenerTechnicals Markets Trading Ideas General Best of Benzinga

 © 2018 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.